About Frank Sconzo

 Teaching part-time supplemented my income as a full-time computer programmer at Dow Jones and Company.
 I decided to stop teaching so I could devote more time to my own professional development.

-I teach the children’s shotokan karate class at JKA of New Jersey on Tuesday and Thursday evenings.
+I have also taught the children’s shotokan karate class at JKA of New Jersey on Tuesday and Thursday evenings.
 I also occasionally teach, or help teach the adult classes on Monday, Wednesday and Friday evenings.
 Teaching karate allows me to see an entirely different perspective of the art.
 My own understanding of technique and kata is enforced and evolves.